measurement-kit/measurement-kit/doc/api/nettests/http_invalid_request_line.md

 # HISTORY

 The `HttpInvalidRequestLine` class appeared in MeasurementKit 0.1.0.
+It was moved from the `ooni` to the `nettests` namespace in v0.4.0.